home lab

 Exhaust Fans

-Exhaust fans are vital for maintaining optimal operating temperatures within your server rack.
+Exhaust fans are important for helping keep optimal operating temperatures within your server rack.
 These fans help remove the hot air generated by your servers and other equipment, reducing the risk of overheating.
 When choosing the right exhaust fans for your setup, it’s important to consider the fans’ size, airflow capacity, and noise level.

 If your rack doesn’t come with built-in rack fans, you can buy insert units like the below: